 - Training on the technical writing necessary for producing cultural resources management reports.

-Program core faculty include archaeologists with extensive CRM, methodological, and archaeological experience who have active research projects in California, Oregon, and Mesoamerica.
+Program core faculty include archaeologists with extensive CRM, methodological, and archaeological experience who have active research projects in Alta and Baja California and Mesoamerica.
 Select the name for full faculty profile:

 Research focus: Mesoamerica, early complex societies